ktorio/ktor/CONTRIBUTING.md

 ### Building the project

 Ktor is built with Gradle.
+Given it is multiplatform, you can build Ktor for the JVM, Native, and JavaScript.

+#### JVM Builds

-* Run `./gradlew build` to build.
-It also runs all the tests.
+* Run `./gradlew jvmTest` to build and run all the tests.

+#### Importing into IntelliJ IDEA

 You can import this project into IDEA, but you have to delegate build actions to Gradle (in Preferences -> Build, Execution, Deployment -> Build Tools -> Gradle -> Runner)